Home/Blog/Health Conditions/Disease Management/What to Eat and Avoid with a Sore Throat or Tonsillitis: Soothing Foods & Irritants

 What foods help reduce throat pain?

-Honey, ginger, oatmeal, yoghurt, mashed potatoes, bananas, and warm broths are soft, easy to swallow, and have anti-inflammatory properties that help reduce throat pain.
+Honey, ginger, oatmeal, yoghurt, mashed potatoes, bananas, and warm broths are soft, easy to swallow, and may offer soothing properties that help reduce throat pain.

 How long does a sore throat typically last?

-What are the best foods to cure a sore throat?
+What are the best foods to support recovery from a sore throat?

-The best foods to cure a sore throat include honey, ginger, oatmeal, and warm broths, which offer anti-inflammatory and soothing properties to help reduce throat pain and inflammation.
+The best foods to support recovery include warm broths for hydration, soft foods like oatmeal and mashed potatoes for energy, and soothing options like honey (for adults) and ginger, which offer anti-inflammatory properties to help reduce throat pain and inflammation.

 References